dustintchan/OT0-Modding-Job-Skills/README.md

 <br/><br/>
 ## Editing the Skills:

 **(6)** Open the resulting **SkillBoardData.json** with any text editor and make your desired changes.
 This is where you edit protagonist jobs and character's skillsets.
-Search for the *m_id* of the job or character you want to edit (see below). *m_SkillID* has 7 codes for learnable skills and *m_SupportSkillID* for the 4 job passives. *m_CanNotSupport* controls whether skill can be mastered or not using JP.
+Search for the *m_id* of the job or character you want to edit (see below).
+Each job and character has their own *m_id*. *m_SkillID* has 7 codes for learnable skills and *m_SupportSkillID* for the 4 job passives. *m_CanNotSupport* controls whether skill can be mastered or not using JP.
 It is possible to add more than 7 skills and 4 passives (currently unknown consequences).
 You can also make all character's skills learnable if you desired.

 Use the OT0 Spreadsheet as a reference.
 The order of skills there matches the order of skills found in the json for each individual character. https://docs.google.com/spreadsheets/d/1yCGuadxkicFMeCBzncOI5o1wlfeRk4KPxpHM4aZa7VE/edit?gid=0#gid=0